-Number of Nominations and Nominees.
-Table 1 lists all 158 Supreme Court nominations since 1789, including the pending nomination of Samuel A. Alito Jr. Each of the 158 nominations entailed a President signing a nomination message, which was then transmitted to, and received by, the Senate.
-A lesser number of separate individuals, 139, were actually nominated to the Court, with some of them nominated more than once.
+Number of Nominations and Nominees

+Table 1 lists all 164 Supreme Court nominations from 1789 to 2020.
+Each of the 164 nominations entailed a President signing a nomination message, which was then transmitted to, and received by, the Senate.
+A lesser number of separate individuals, 145, were actually nominated to the Court, with some of them nominated more than once.5

-Of the 158 total nominations to the Court, 22 were to the position of Chief Justice and the other 136 to a position as Associate Justice.
-The 22 Chief Justice nominations involved 20 persons nominated once, and one person nominated twice.
-The 136 Associate Justice nominations involved 119 persons nominated once, seven persons nominated twice, and one person nominated three times.
+Of the 164 total nominations to the Court, 22 were to the position of Chief Justice and the other 142 to a position as Associate Justice.
+The 22 Chief Justice nominations involved 20 persons nominated once, and one person nominated twice.6 The 142 Associate Justice nominations involved 125 persons nominated once, 7 persons nominated twice, and 1 person nominated three times.

-Presidents Who Made the Nominations.
-Thirty-nine of the 42 Presidents in the history of the United States have made nominations to the Supreme Court.
-These 39 are listed in the second column of Table 1.
-All but one of the 39 Presidents succeeded in having at least one Supreme Court nomination receive Senate confirmation.
-The one exception was President Andrew Johnson, whose only Court nomination, of Henry Stanbery in1866, was thwarted when the Senate enacted
+Presidents Who Made the Nominations

+Of the 44 Presidents in the history of the United States, 41 have made nominations to the Supreme Court.7 These 41 are listed in the second column of Table 1.
+All but one of the 41